maxfan8/tech-club-website/_pages/about.md

 layout: default
 permalink: "/about.html"
 ---
-This is a page about the tech club at Pike
+This is a page about the tech club at Pike.